An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

 \begin{definition} An \emph{edge-list assignment} $L$ assigns lists of available colors to the edges of a graph $G$.
 Given an edge-list assignment $L$, an \emph{$L$-edge-coloring} of $G$ is a proper edge-coloring $\phi$ such that $\phi(e)\in L(e)$ for all $e\in E(G)$.
 A graph $G$ is \emph{$k$-edge-choosable} if $G$ is $L$-edge-colorable whenever each list has size at least $k$.
 The \emph{list edge-chromatic number} of $G$, written $\chil'(G)$, is the least $k$ such that $G$ is $k$-edge-choosable. \end{definition}

 \begin{conjecture}[List Coloring Conjecture] $\chil'(G)=\chi'(G)$ for every graph $G$. \looseness-1 \end{conjecture}

 This conjecture was posed independently by many researchers.
 It was first published by Bollob\'as and Harris~\cite{BH}, but it was independently formulated earlier by Albertson and Collins in 1981 and by Vizing as early as 1975 (both unpublished).
-Vizing also posed the weaker conjecture that always $\chil'(G)\le \Delta(G)+1$.
 Kahn~\cite{Ka} proved the conjecture asymptotically: $\chil'(G)\le (1+o(1))\chi'(G)$.